035skt/Graduation-Project-on-online-vs-offline-education/README.md

-#  Online vs Offline Education Among BHU Students
+#  Online vs Offline Education Among Students
 Education has undergone a significant transformation in recent years, particularly with the advent of digital technology.
 The shift from traditional offline education to online education has been accelerated by various factors, including the global COVID-19 pandemic.
 This project aims to explore and compare the experiences and outcomes of online and offline education among students of collages.

 # Background and Motivation